 In all of our regions, we have historically experienced similar variability in our results of operations and in capital requirements from quarter to quarter due to the seasonal nature of the homebuilding industry.
-We generally close more homes in our second, third and fourth quarters.
+We generally close more homes in each of our second, third and fourth quarters each year than in our first quarter each year.
 Thus, our home sales revenue may fluctuate on a quarterly basis and we may have higher capital requirements in our second, third and fourth quarters in order to maintain our inventory levels.
 Our revenue and capital requirements are generally similar across our second, third and fourth quarters.